 No. If the IRS has previously declined to issue a favorable letter ruling granting a waiver, you cannot use the self-certification procedure.

 Anyone who has received a distribution from his or her plan or IRA, their surviving spouses or their legal representatives are eligible to request a private letter ruling for an extension of the 60-day rollover period.
 A non-spouse beneficiary of a deceased person’s plan or IRA is not eligible to roll over a distribution received from the plan or IRA.

-You can use the sample letter ruling request format in Appendix A, Revenue Procedure 2016-4.
-Appendix B of this Revenue Procedure contains a checklist of information that you should submit with the ruling request.
+You can use the sample letter ruling request format in Appendix D, Revenue Procedure 2019-4.
+Appendix E of this Revenue Procedure contains a checklist of information that you should submit with the ruling request.
 You should supply the following additional information when making a request for a waiver: